TempoControl: Temporal Attention Guidance for Text-to-Video Models: Preliminaries

-A key challenge in text-to-video generation is ensuring that the synthesized video aligns semantically and temporally with the input prompt.
+A key challenge in text-to-video generation is maintaining semantic and temporal alignment with the input prompt.
 In diffusion-based architectures, this alignment is achieved through cross-attention layers within the transformer blocks at each denoising step~$t$.

 During cross-attention, video tokens act as queries that attend to text tokens, which serve as keys and values.
 This mechanism enables the model to inject contextually relevant linguistic information into each video token representation.
 The attention weights are computed via scaled dot products between queries and keys, producing a set of attention tensors across layers, $A^t \in \mathbb{R}^{L \times h \times n_v \times n_p}$, where $L$ is the number of cross-attention layers, $h$ is the number of attention heads, $n_v$ is the number of video tokens, and $n_p$ is the number of text tokens.
 A softmax is applied along the text-token dimension, yielding a probability distribution over prompt words for each video token, per head and per layer.